vseryakov/backendjs/README.md

   in the clients for failover.
 * Supports several PUB/SUB modes of operations using Redis, RabbitMQ, Hazelcast.
 * Supports async jobs processing using several work queue implementations on top of SQS, Redis, DB, RabbitMQ, Hazelcast.
-* ImageMagick as a separate C++ module for in-process image scaling, see bkjs-wand on NPM.
 * REPL (command line) interface for debugging and looking into server internals.
 * Supports push notifications via Webpush, APN and FCM.
 * Supports HTTP(S) reverse proxy mode where multiple Web workers are load-balanced by the proxy